 The SOVA Centre has published about three dozen books in Russian and English.
 Among them are annual collections of topical reports, collections of articles on racism, nationalism and anti-liberal tendencies in society, etc.

-SUTIAZHNIK was founded in Yekaterinburg, Russia, in 1994.
-SUTIAZHNIK is a human rights resource centre that helps citizens and organizations realize rights that are guaranteed by the Russian Constitution and international treaties.
+Sutiazhnik was founded in Yekaterinburg in 1994.
+It is a human rights resource centre that helps citizens and organisations in observing their rights that are guaranteed by the Russian Constitution and international treaties.
 It litigates public interest cases, organises human rights trainings, and informs the public about the mechanisms for human rights protection.
-One of SUTIAZHNIK’s principal goals is to defend human rights by working to bring domestic legislation and practice into conformity with international and constitutional standards.
+One of “Sutiazhnik”‘s principal goals is to defend human rights by working to bring domestic legislation and practice into conformity with international and constitutional standards.
 Main focus areas are freedom of association; rights of minorities and discrimination; freedom from torture; freedoms from unlawful detention, arrest, and forced medical treatment; freedom of expression; freedom of religion, etc.

 Vision of Tomorrow seeks to strengthen Russian civil society using new technologies and by helping to create a new generation of civic leaders, including the implementation of the “School of Civic Leadership” project.